Submissions for Atlas Poetica : A Journal of World Tanka will open 15 November 2014. Please do not send submissions before then.

 We accept tanka in international alphabets; however, we may require your assistance in handling non-European fonts.
 We are able to handle most accented Latin characters and Capecoast (African) characters, as well as Chinese, Japanese and Hebrew, and probably others as well.
 Send a query with a small piece of sample text in the designated language/character set; we will let you know if we need additional assistance.
 The sample text should appear in the body of the email.
-See note above regarding unsolicited attachments.
+Do not send unsolicited attachments.

 We accept multi-author works if the submitting author includes a statement of permission from the other author(s) and/or translator(s) designating him/her as their authorized agent with regard to the work.
-Cc to the represented authors/translators is usually deemed sufficient.
-The publisher, editor, and other staff are obliged only to notify the designated agent.
+Cc to the represented authors/translators is usually deemed sufficient notification.
+The publisher, editor, and other staff at Keibooks are obliged only to notify the designated agent.
 It is the agent’s responsibility to convey information to the author(s) and translator(s) s/he represents.

 We accept tan-renga, multi-author tanka, collaborative tanka, and responsive tanka.
-Do NOT send renga/renku that would be welcome by mainstream haiku magazines; we are seeking new ground in collaborative tanka.
+Do NOT send renga/renku that would be welcome by mainstream haiku magazines; we are seek to promote the development of tanka literature in English.

-In Japan, waka, tanka and kyoka follow a pattern of 5-7-5-7-7 syllables, known in English as ‘sanjuichi’ (from the Japanese word for ‘thirty-one’).
+In Japan, tanka and kyoka follow a pattern of 5-7-5-7-7 syllables, known in English as ‘sanjuichi’ (from the Japanese word for ‘thirty-one’).
 However, obtaining the same lightness and suppleness in English usually requires a shorter word count.
-ATPO does not require any particular pattern or length, but it does not accept works in which the author’s sole understanding of of waka, tanka or kyoka is the syllable count.
+ATPO does not require any particular pattern or length, but it does not accept works in which the author’s sole understanding of Japanese poetry is the syllable count.